vt-middleware/ldaptive/v1/docs/guide/ad/dirsync.md

 # Directory Synchronization (DirSync)

-Active Directory provides it's own control for tracking changes in the directory.
+Active Directory provides its own control for tracking changes in the directory.
 Note the following constraints when configuring your search:

 baseDN | must be the root of a directory partition, which can be a domain partition, the configuration partition, or the schema partition scope | must be the entire subtree of the partition